Dynamical friction from self-interacting dark matter: Analytic estimates

 When taking relativistic effects into account \citep{Sadeghian_2013} the spike profile becomes,

-For the relativistic corrections on the properties of the DM spike, we refer the reader to \citet{Eda_2015, Tang_2021, Capozziello_2023, John_2023}.
+For the relativistic corrections on the properties of the DM spike, we refer the reader to \cite{Eda_2015}, \cite{Tang_2021}, \cite{Capozziello_2023}, and \cite{John_2023}.
 In Fig.~\ref{fig:density_spike} we show the corresponding spike density and velocity dispersion as a function of radius.
 We note that the density profile of the DM around the BH could be even more complicated when considering a realistic formation scenario of the BH \citep{Bertone_2024a}.

-As we will see in the next subsection the Mach number of the secondary BH moving through the density spike plays a crucial role in determining the dynamical friction force acting on it.
+As we see in the next subsection the Mach number of the secondary BH moving through the density spike plays a crucial role in determining the dynamical friction force acting on it.
 The Mach number, $\mathcal{M} = v_\mathrm{BH} / c_\mathrm{s}$, is given by the velocity, $v_\mathrm{BH}$, of the BH and the sound speed, $c_\mathrm{s}$.
 The local speed of sound depends on the adiabatic index $\gamma$, and is given by

 To estimate $c_\mathrm{s}$, we assume for simplicity that the local velocity distribution obeys a Maxwell-Boltzmann distribution with a one-dimensional velocity dispersion $\sigma_\mathrm{DM}$.
-To estimate the Mach number, $\mathcal{M}$, we assume that the DM spike at sufficiently large radii is well described by Eq.~\ref{eq:density_spike_nonrel}.
+For the Mach number, $\mathcal{M}$, we make the assumption that the DM spike at sufficiently large radii is well described by Eq.~\ref{eq:density_spike_nonrel}.

 Furthermore, we assume that the gravitational potential is dominated by the mass, $M_\mathrm{BH}$ of the primary (more massive) BH, and that the contribution of the DM spike and of the less massive inspiralling BH are negligible.
 Under these assumptions, the one-dimensional velocity dispersion of the DM is